MAFFPT/Hubitat/Hubitat File Driver (HFD)/README.md

   I am afraid that it is the way it will work ... at least for now.

-  I am aware that creating a VD for each file is cumbersome.
+  I am aware that creating a VD for each file may be cumbersome.
 However, so far, it is the only way I have found to implement this solution.
 The problem that caused this is the fact that I could not find a way of referencing a file name as a variable, since a file reference is implemented as variable itself.

+  And there is more ...

+  This device must be created as a child device of the user app or driver, otherwise

+- A Rule Machine rule - and guess what?
+Also specific for each file.

+  Please do not shoot me !

+- When the user, from his/hers code, calls the desired method/command (append, read, write)